Spin foam: Spacetime

 Spin networks provide a language to describe the quantum geometry of space.
 Spin foam does the same job for spacetime.

 Spacetime can be defined as a superposition of spin foams, which is a generalized Feynman diagram where instead of a graph, a higher-dimensional complex is used.
 In topology this sort of space is called a 2-complex.
 A spin foam is a particular type of 2-complex, with labels for vertices, edges and faces.
 The boundary of a spin foam is a spin network, just as in the theory of manifolds, where the boundary of an n-manifold is an (n-1)-manifold.

-In loop quantum gravity, the present spin foam theory has been inspired by the work of Ponzano–Regge model.
+In loop quantum gravity, the present spin foam theory has been inspired by the Ponzano–Regge model.
 The idea was introduced by Reisenberger and Rovelli in 1997, and later developed into the Barrett–Crane model.
 The formulation that is used nowadays is commonly called EPRL after the names of the authors of a series of seminal papers, but the theory has also seen fundamental contributions from the work of many others, such as Laurent Freidel (FK model) and Jerzy Lewandowski (KKL model).